A step-by-step guide through the process of obtaining AOA recognition for your ACGME or military residency training program.

 If you completed your first year of residency in an ACGME-accredited program and plan to obtain AOA board certification or practice medicine in Pennsylvania or Florida, here’s the process you’ll need to follow.Read more

-If you want to enter an AOA-approved residency program, pursue AOA board certification, or practice medicine in Pennsylvania or Florida, you’ll need AOA recognition of your ACGME or federal/military PGY1 year.
+If you want to pursue AOA board certification, or practice medicine in Pennsylvania or Florida, you’ll need AOA recognition of your ACGME or federal/military PGY1 year.

 To meet state licensure requirements, DOs in Pennsylvania and Florida must either complete an AOA rotating internship or obtain AOA recognition for their ACGME or federal/military PGY1 year.

-The West Virginia Board of Osteopathic Medicine requires an AOA-approved internship, but will accept an ACGME internship if the applicant also completes 40 hours of Category 1-A CME in osteopathic medicine.
+The West Virginia Board of Osteopathic Medicine requires an AOA-approved internship, but will accept an ACGME internship if the applicant gets their ACGME PGY1 year recognized by the AOA or if the applicant also completes 40 hours of Category 1-A CME in osteopathic medicine.
 Ten of the 40 hours required must be in osteopathic manipulative treatment.

 The verification letter can be mailed or emailed to PGY1@osteopathic.org by the program.
-Verification letters should be written on institutional letterhead and include the signature of the program director or director of medical education.
+Verification letters should be written on institutional letterhead and include the signature of the program director.

 A certificate of attendance must be provided to the AOA for any conferences you attend.